On behalf of the Trustees of Karachi Biennale Trust, welcome to our website!

 As an art platform KBT prides itself in playing a pivotal role in developing Karachi’s art infrastructure by creating a support system that embraces capacity building, global exposure, critical dialogue, prestigious art prizes and residency for artists and art professionals.
 The footfall of hundreds of thousands at the KB venues has been a big step in the direction of public engagement with art.
 The sustainable links with the corporate sector and the philanthropists, and partnerships with culture centres both local and international, offer the promise of enduring support to art in the public space.

-Conversations and engagements on the creative possibilities of technology have already been started by KB22 teams in schools, public forums and webinars.
-There has been an enthusiastic response as all are eager to experience cutting edge art from Pakistan and 11 other countries at the third Karachi Biennale.
+Conversations and engagements on the creative possibilities of technology were started by KB22 teams 12 months prior to the Biennale, for which there was an enthusiastic response.
+Educators and students were eager to experience cutting edge art from Pakistan and 13 countries.

 Managing Trustee, Karachi Biennale Trust